jimhigson/oboe.js/writing/main/5_Conclusion.md

 Would benefit from a stateless language where everything is stateless at all times to avoid having to program defensively.

+Aborting http request may not stop processing on the server.
+Why this is perhaps desirable - transactions, leaving resources in a half-complete state.

 Development methodology
 -----------------------